ShivanshSrivastava1/Mar.io/README.md

 **.leave** - Leaves the voice channel the command user is currently in

 **.kick [user mention]** **[optional reason]** - Kicks the target user from the server if the command user has Admin privileges.
-The command user can also provide an optional kick reason, which will be saved to the server audit log
+The command user can also provide a kick reason, which will be saved to the server audit log

 **.ban [user mention]** **[optional reason]** - Bans the target user from the server if the command user has Admin privileges.
-The command user can also provide an optional ban reason, which will be saved to the server audit log
+The command user can also provide a ban reason, which will be saved to the server audit log

 **.unban [user mention]** - Unbans the target user from the server if the command user has Admin privileges